exasol/sql-statement-builder/doc/guide/statements/create_table.md

   You can find more information about the column types in the SQL Statement Builder's JavaDoc API description.

-3. Render the instance of `CreateTable` class
+3. Render the instance of `CreateTable` class.
+Click [here](../rendering.md) for more information on Rendering SQLStatement.

-Please read about rendering [here](../rendering.md)

-- The whole example code
+- The complete example code

   ```java
   CreateTable createTable = StatementFactory.getInstance().createTable("tableName");